cea-sec/Sibyl/doc/CONFIG.md

 present.

 The syntax is: `name = path/to/file.py`.
-The token `$SIBYL` can be used to point to Sibyl installation dir.

 The list of registered tests can be obtain withe `sibyl config -V available_tests_keys`.